Origin Of The 1st Cavalry Division

 same way that patriots fight for their country's flag, soldiers fight for

 their unit colors.
-It is one of the missions of the U.S. Army Center of
+It is one of the missions of the US Army Center of Military

-Military History to retain those organizations with the greatest heritage on
+History to retain those organizations with the greatest heritage on the rolls

 The older an organization, the more soldiers, both active and retired, have